JonathanSoszka/FatSecretDotNet/README.md

 }
 ```

-**Note: It is not recommended to ever store your secret in plain text, please use a secure method to store your secret in your application**

 ### Using the client
 The client has a method for each FatSecret API resource.
 Each Method takes a Request Object that is used to form the parameters of the request